pars-linux/uludag/doc/en/developer.pardus.org.tr/source/projects/ptsp/index.rst

 Preparing Server
 ----------------

-First of all install *"dhcp"*, *"tftp"*, *"perl-X11-Protocol"*, *"ptsp-server"* packages on the server.
+First of all install *"dhcp"*, *"tftp"*, *"perl-X11-Protocol"*, *"xdg-user-dirs"*, *"ptsp-server"* packages on the server.
 As all these packages are dependent on *"ptsp-server"*, installing only this will cause all others to be installed.
 After installing required packages, apply following settings on the server:

 [#first]_ **Configuring DHCP Server**